bobllor/EntraBulker/README.md

 - There is a *2 minute timeout* on the authentication process, if this timeout is reached it will abort the authentication

 Multiple accounts *are not supported*.
-If a different account is required, then you must *clear the cache*.
+If a different account needs to be used, then the *you will need to clear the cache*.
 This will remove the cached access token and the cached accounts, allowing you to authenticate with a different account.

+The authentication is revoked when the application is closed.
+Launching the application again will require you to sign back in manually.
+There is a checkbox `Stay signed in` that if checked, the program will attempt to *reauthenticate on every reboot* using the cached token.

 ## Development